15 Brindle Dog Breeds Bringing Stripes Back in Style

 A litter of mountain curs may look completely different from pup to pup, but brindle cur dogs are a common manifestation of the breed.
 Active and alert, the mountain cur is compatible with energetic families down to have a canine companion on their adventures.

 "Expect a companion that needs entertainment and activity and may bring home dead birds, squirrels, and other small game as a gift to you."
 Woodman says.
 "Great companion for an owner who likes to hike or run."

 Perhaps best known for their muscular bodies and black face "masks," boxer dogs often have the brindle pattern mingled with flashes of white across their snout, chest, and paws.
 Despite a frowny-faced façade, boxers are actually super social pets and should have plenty of interaction and exercise throughout the day.
 Boxers are not meant to be left alone for long periods of time and are best as beloved family pets at the center of their family's activities.

 Cardigan Welsh Corgi

 Unfortunately, research indicates brindle-colored dog breeds are less attractive to pet owners and may more commonly be left at shelters, Woodman says.
-However, several of the brindle dog breeds on this list hold spots in the top 20 most popular dog breeds in America, according to the American Kennel Club, with the French bulldog taking the number two spot behind only the Labrador retriever.
+However, several of the brindle dog breeds on this list hold spots as the most popular dog breeds in America, with the French bulldog taking the silver medal behind only the Labrador retriever.